aral/playerversion/readme.md

 PlayerVersion
 =============

-What Flash player version are you running?
+**'What Flash player version are you running?'**

-How many times have you had to a user that question and then run them through the process of finding out their Flash Player version.
+How many times have you had to a user that question and then run them through the process of finding out their Flash Player version?

 Instead, you can just point them to http://playerversion.com